Evan Smotrycz

 Evan Michael Smotrycz (born August 2, 1991) is an American basketball player.
 He played college basketball for Michigan and Maryland.
-Engaged to Good Day Columbia WACH FOX 57 co-anchor Olivia DiVenti as of October 2022.
+Married TV News-reporter Olivia DiVenti in November 2024.

 High school career

 Smotrycz began his high school career with Reading Memorial High School in Massachusetts where he won the MVP award at a session of the Eastern Invitational Basketball Camp.
 He transferred to the New Hampton School and repeated his junior year to reclassify to the class of 2010.
 He averaged 14 points and 8 rebounds for a team that just missed out on making the playoffs.
 However, he began to receive heavy recruiting interest.